-The medical tourism marketplace consists of an increasing number of countries competing for patients by offering a variety of medical, surgical and dental services.
-Many of these destinations pride on modern facilities with state-of-the-art technology and alluring accommodations.
+The medical tourism market consists of an increasing number of countries competing for patients by offering a variety of medical, surgical, and dental services.
+Many of these destinations pride themselves on modern facilities with state-of-the-art technology and alluring accommodations.

-Although a lot of them offer relatively low-cost services, very little is currently known about many of the key features of medical tourism.
+Although many of these countries offer relatively low-cost services, very little is currently known about many of the key features of medical tourism.
 It appears that geographical proximity is a significant, but not a decisive factor in shaping patients' decisions to travel to specific destinations.

 Established medical tourism destinations

-Global map of medical tourism includes destinations like Asia (India, Singapore, Malaysia and Thailand), South and Central America (including Brazil, Cuba, Costa Rica and Mexico), South Africa, the Middle East (namely Dubai) and an array of European destinations (Central and Southern Europe, Scandinavian Peninsula, Mediterranean).
+The global map of medical tourism includes destinations like Asia (India, Singapore, Malaysia, and Thailand), South and Central America (including Brazil, Cuba, Costa Rica, and Mexico), South Africa, the Middle East (namely Dubai), as well as an array of European destinations (Central and Southern Europe, Scandinavian Peninsula, and the Mediterranean countries).

-In India, medical services are especially affordable, with prices as low as 10% when compared to the United States.
-Several highly developed nations in Europe, which includes Belgium, Canada, Germany and Italy, are enticing foreign patients by offering sophisticated modern care with an accent to patient service and satisfaction.
+In India, medical services are especially affordable, with prices as low as 10% when compared to those provided in the United States.
+Several highly developed nations in Europe, including Belgium, Canada, Germany, and Italy, are enticing foreign patients by offering sophisticated modern care with an accent to patient service and satisfaction.

 Traveling patterns between source and destination countries are well-established.
-For example, those seeking medical services in Hungary tend to be from Western Europe; comparably, some countries exploit longstanding historical connections, for example, between the UK and Cyprus, or the Malta and the UK.
+For example, those seeking medical services in Hungary tend to be from Western Europe.
+Comparably, some countries exploit longstanding historical connections, as is the case between the United Kingdom and Cyprus, for example.

-Some destinations have established themselves as healthcare cities, or even "biomedical metropolises".
+Some destinations have established themselves as healthcare cities, or even "biomedical metropolises."
 Singapore was promoted as a center of excellence for biotechnological and biomedical activities since 2001.
-In the last decade, the emergence of the Dubai Health Care City has also been seen.
-The latter represents an attempt to attract an extensive number of Middle Eastern medical tourists to stay within the country rather than travel to Asia.
+In the last decade, the emergence of the Dubai Health Care City has emerged in an attempt to attract an extensive number of Middle Eastern medical tourists to stay within the country, rather than travel to Asia.

 Globalization and medical tourism

-Important bilateral exchanges between members of The Organization for Economic Co-operation and Development (OECD) also contributed towards a shift in pattern of consumption of overseas health services.
-Flows of patients from OECD countries to lower and middle income countries are also present - particularly to India, Malaysia and Thailand.
+Important bilateral exchanges between members of The Organization for Economic Co-operation and Development (OECD) also contributed towards a shift in the pattern of consumption of overseas health services.
+Flows of patients from OECD countries to lower and middle-income countries are also present, particularly to India, Malaysia, and Thailand.